EnzoMassyle/AudioFX/README.md

 # Abstract
-This is a project that combines features of a music player and a Digital Audio Workstation (DAW).
-The end goal is for users to be able to upload songs, create playlists, and perform audio processing all in one app.
+This is project is an open-source C++ library enabling developers to transform audio effortlessly without DSP expertise.
 Current stage of development is building out the audio effects and tweaking them to be high quality.

 # Key Features and Technologies used
 This project is written in C++.
 Currently the basic flow of the program is processing a sound file and applying some audio processing technique to it. time stretching pitch shifting reverb and autotune have a working implementation.